trendoscope-algorithms/trendspider/iSupertrend/iSupertrend.md

 ### Applied calculation on true range
 In general, average value of TR is considered for calculation of stop distance.
 Alternatively, we can explore following options.
 1. Moving Average Types - Instead of SMA - which is simple average, we can check other types of moving averages.
-At present moving averages are not implemented.
 2. Another less popular option is to use Max value of TR range in last N periods instead of using an average

 In either case, the calculations are simple and straightforward.